How do you become a RMC Director? A Complete Guide!

 Directors and Office Insurance: This is the type of insurance that covers both past and present Company Directors who might mistakenly breach their duties and responsibilities to the RMC.
 Just like any other insurance, it will be wise to review all your needs prior to missing out on them, resulting in them becoming an issue.

 Legality: It is suggested that you become familiar with different laws that impact every aspect of managing your building such as Safety and Health Laws, Tenant and Landlord acts among other things.
-For information regarding the legality of becoming a Director, consult with your Managing Agent, company secretary or accounting firm for more clarification.
+For information regarding the legality of becoming a Director, consult with your Managing Agent, company secretary or accounting company firm for more clarification.

 Teamwork: Most of the successful Board of Directors that we have worked with have displayed a number of skills, they try and allocate responsibilities in a bid to work as a productive team.
 To learn more about teamwork, you may reach out to your Managing Agent or try speaking to your service charge accountant.
 Allocating management elements is likely to reduce any feeling of being burdened and should make your RMC more successful.